 Understanding the tax code letters

 The tax code letters are as follows:

 The most common of all tax codes, L means you are under 65 and are eligible for the full personal allowance, the amount you can earn before paying tax.
-For 2017/18 this is 1150L.
+For 2022/23 and 2023/24 this is 1257L.

 This letter appears as a prefix to your tax code and applies if you have additional untaxed earnings that exceed your personal allowance.
 This could occur if you are paying back taxes from a previous year, receiving benefits in kind, or receiving taxable state benefits.

-Your income has reached £123,000 or more, so you lose all of your personal allowance for the year.
-This code may also be used if you change jobs and your new employer doesn’t have all the details they need to apply a tax code.
+Your income has reached £125,000 or more, so you lose all of your personal allowance for the year.
+This code may also be used if you change jobs and your new employer doesn’t have all the details they need to apply for a tax code.

-Used for those earning over £100,000 per year to show a reduction in personal allowance.
+Used for those earning over £100,000 per year to show a reduction in the personal allowance.

 Shows that all income is to be taxed at the basic rate, currently 20%.